Huzaifa-Saqib/Digital-Marketing-Performance-Analysis/README.md

 ---

 ## Recommendations
-- **Reallocate budget strategically:** Increase ad spend on TikTok and Facebook campaigns with high CTR and conversions, while reducing underperforming campaigns on Instagram and Google Ads.
+- **Reallocate budget strategically:** Increase ad spend on TikTok and Facebook campaigns with high CTR and conversions.
 - **Optimize low-performing channels:** Review targeting, creative content, and ad formats on Instagram and Google Ads.
 Test new creatives or audience segments to improve CTR and conversion rates.
-- **Email campaigns:** Since email had good conversions but moderate spend, consider increasing targeted email campaigns with personalized content to maximize ROI.
+- **TikTok campaigns:** Since Tiktok had good conversions but moderate spend, consider increasing amount on TikTok ads to maximize ROI.
 - **Experiment & iterate:** Run A/B tests on creatives, messaging, or ad timing to see what improves performance across all channels.

 ---